 Frank G. Tripepi has been the President and Chief Executive Officer of our subsidiary, MuniFinancial, since June 2002.
 Prior to joining MuniFinancial, Mr. Tripepi served as the city manager of Rosemead, California for approximately 28 years.
 In April 2004, Mr. Tripepi received an appointment to the Board of Governors of the Rose Institute of State and Local Government.
 The Rose Institute conducts and publishes research on California government and politics.
-Mr. Tripepi received his B.S. in Political Science in 1969 from California State University, Fullerton.
+Mr. Tripepi received his B.A. in Political Science in 1969 from California State University, Fullerton.

 Ross Khiabani has been the President and Chief Executive Officer of our subsidiary, Arroyo Geotechnical, since September 2003.
 Prior to joining Arroyo Geotechnical, he was the President of Leighton Consulting, a division of Leighton Group, Inc., where he spent 23 years.
-Mr. Khiabani has over 25 years experience in geotechnical engineering, including assignments in commercial, residential, industrial and institutional development, ports and harbors, public works, transportation (including major bridges, local roads, freeways and toll roads) and water and wastewater facilities.
-Mr. Khiabani received a B.S. in Geology and a M.S. in Geotechnical Engineering from Pahlavi University in Iran.
+Mr. Khiabani has over 30 years experience in geotechnical engineering, including assignments in commercial, residential, industrial and institutional development, ports and harbors, public works, transportation (including major bridges, local roads, freeways and toll roads) and water and wastewater facilities.
+Mr. Khiabani received a B.S. in Geology from Pahlavi University in Iran and a M.S. in Geotechnical Engineering from California State University, Long Beach.
 He is a registered civil engineer in California, Arizona and Nevada, and a registered geotechnical engineer in California.